 Whether it’s talking too much, or not having enough to say, doing too much, perhaps not doing enough.
 Whatever it is, or whatever we do, it all boils down to considering our actions while appealing to our common sense.
-Then asking ourselves, how can I make what I do matter.
+Then ask ourselves, how can I make what I do matter.

 In other words: What good will it do, or How can I make it count?

 When I was a young adult, I was told we are only responsible for what comes out of our mouths, not from what we understand that is kept inside.
 (Good and dark matters.)
-So, perhaps silence is a real good answer to some questions.
+So, perhaps silence is a really good answer to some questions.
 After all, “Silence is Golden,” isn’t it?

 As for me, the only time I found silence, golden, was when I couldn’t find another way out; especially when caught.
 I had a Big Mouth!

 Life is not easy and not always fair, and common sense should rule, but not these days.
 Not since the “New Norm.”
 It’s as if common sense is not so common, anymore.
-Something I would discover, as it played itself out as if in slow motion.
+Something I would discover as it played itself out as if in slow motion.
 (School rules that make no sense, police shooting, etc.)

 I learned there is a lesson in how to be honest, without being brutal, just by incorporating common sense.
 The problem is no one wants to hear that.
 We live by our own set of rules, not godly laws.
 Leaving those without common sense in charge of what they believe to make sense.